-I was in Photography club in 8th grade, there were boys involved.
+I was in Photography club in 8th grade, there were boys involved and a dark room.
 It was never just about photography for me.
-Besides, jr. high even that’s really too far back to qualify me as a photographer.
-I know there were chemicals and a dark space, but I don’t remember much.
+Besides, jr. high?
+I think even that’s really too far back to qualify me as a photographer since youth.
 I borrowed a camera from my teacher, I was terrified I was going to to break it and have to pay for it.
 I could only use it once in a while for a couple hours, nothing really incredible.
 I mostly took pictures of my nephew on the living room couch (and I don’t really remember this, but I have pictures).

 As a kid at home, my family never did professional portraits or family pictures.
 My dad always had some kind of camera he’d bought off “a guy on the street” – if you know what I mean, Polaroids usually.
 He loved instant print film cameras.
 They were fun, yes, but I never really appreciated what a quality photograph looked like until high school when it was time for my senior pictures.

 For my senior picture, it was assumed I would be using the image provided at the beginning of the school year, the one that companies like Lifetouch come in and take.
 But I had gotten a glimpse at some of my friends’ senior pictures they had taken at a place called, “a photography studio” and they looked like models in these photographs!